Matthew Clark, Sonoma State University

 Remote sensing is an important tool for long-term monitoring of biodiversity.
-Soundscapes to Landscapes combines bioacoustic data collected by citizen scientists with simulated satellite data to monitor bird biodiversity in the Mark West watershed in Sonoma County, California.
+Soundscapes to Landscapes (S2L) combines bioacoustic data collected by citizen scientists with satellite and environmental data to monitor bird diversity in Sonoma County, California.

-The Mark West watershed includes a wide range of undeveloped, urban, and agricultural landscapes.
-Soundscapes to Landscapes is using sound recordings collected by citizen scientists, affiliated with the Audubon Society, to map bird diversity across the watershed.
+Sonoma County includes a wide range of undeveloped, urban, and agricultural landscapes.
+S2L is using sound recordings collected by citizen scientists to map bird diversity across the region.

-The volunteers place portable sound recorders (Android smartphones) in a variety of habitats in and around the Mark West watershed.
+The volunteers place low-cost, portable sound recorders, called Audio Moths, in a variety of habitats in the county.
 The teams return to retrieve the recorders after a period of 2-5 days and upload the “soundscape” recordings to a cloud-based bioacoustics platform called ARBIMON.
 Through a series of "bird blitzes," citizen scientists use a custom interface on ARBIMON to validate example bird calls in a subset of the recordings.
-These validation data are then used to train a computer to identify bird species present in these field site recordings.
+These validation data are then used to train a "deep learning" computer algorithm to identify bird species present in all field site recordings.

-The Soundscapes to Landscapes project is a partnership among the Center for Interdisciplinary Geospatial Analysis (CIGA) at Sonoma State University, Point Blue Conservation Science, Audubon California, Pepperwood Preserve, Sonoma County Agricultural Preservation and Open Space District and Northern Arizona University, University of California Merced, and the University of Edinburgh.
+The Soundscapes to Landscapes project is a partnership among the Center for Interdisciplinary Geospatial Analysis (CIGA) at Sonoma State University, Point Blue Conservation Science, Audubon California, Pepperwood Preserve, Sonoma County Agricultural Preservation and Open Space District, Northern Arizona University, University of California Merced, and the University of Edinburgh.

 Visit Soundscapes to Landscapes for more information.